ccurro/othelloAI/README.md

 ### Requirements

-A terminal with
+* A terminal with
   - Unicode support
   - xterm-256-color code support

+* A font with Unicode characters (e.g. DejaVu Sans Mono)

 In a supported terminal the game will appear as below: